The Inside Track: A Camper Van Adventure

 ‘Nothing behind me, everything ahead of me’

 People seemed to be falling in love with the road trip long before the pandemic, this year the ‘staycation’ and a need to travel in a bubble saw more and more people engaging in renting or buying RV’s or camper vans.
 According to the RV Industry Association, it’s predicted 46 million Americans will take an RV trip in the next year with sales of airstreams going through the room.
+An RV is certainly a good investment for those who love getting away and spending time in nature plus, with extra equipment like an electric camping cooler, people can get make sure that their cold drinks stay cold on those hot summer days so they can enjoy them while drinking in some spectacular scenery.

 Charlie decided on a break in a campervan this year in Portugal where he now lives with his family.
 Together they followed the entire 1500 km Spain to Portugal border from Caminha at the northernmost point of the Portuguese coast to Vila Real de Santo Antonio in the Algarve.